LCD-LED DisplayTelephone Related

 Telephone monitor system Schematic diagram

-When the applied voltage is greater than 30 V, T1 is on and switches off current source T2.
-In this situation, the circuit draws not more than 0.5 mA.
-When the applied voltage drops to 8 V, T1 is off and T2 is on.
-The current source is completed by D5, D6, R3, and R5: with values as shown, the current supply is about 1.5 mA.
+The circuit, as depicted in Fig. 2, incorporates a bridge rectifier using diodes D1–D4, and T3 functions as the LED switch.
+When the applied voltage exceeds 30 V, T1 conducts, turning off the current source T2.
+In this state, the circuit’s current draw does not exceed 0.5 mA.
+However, when the applied voltage decreases to 8 V, T1 turns off, allowing T2 to conduct.
+The current source circuit is then completed by D5, D6, R3, and R5, resulting in a current supply of approximately 1.5 mA.

 Related Articles